 Typically, porcelain veneer teeth last about 15 years.
 However, with proper care and maintenance, they can last longer.

-At The Dental Spa, our dentists also cater to the needs of patients from Rittenhouse Square, Washington Square, Fitler Square, South Philadelphia, Fishtown, Kensington, West Philadelphia and Port Richmond, PA.
+At The Dental Spa, our dentists also cater to the needs of patients from Rittenhouse Square, Washington Square, Fitler Square, South Philadelphia, Fishtown, Kensington, West Philadelphia, PA.